jasone/sqlive/docs/docs.md

 However, in practice, the number of repetition is often going to be 0 or 1 (0 for removal).
 Also note that for ephemeral streams (which will be introduced later), that number is always 1.

-You can check the status of every connection at all times with the option "--sessions":
+You can check the status of every connection at all times with the option `--sessions`:

 ```
 $ sqlive --sessions --data /tmp/test.db